dandavison/delta/README.md

     delta [FLAGS] [OPTIONS]

 FLAGS:
         --dark              Use diff highlighting colors appropriate for a dark terminal background.
     -h, --help              Prints help information
         --light             Use diff highlighting colors appropriate for a light terminal background.
 This is the default.
+        --list-languages    List supported languages and associated file extensions.
+        --list-themes       List available syntax highlighting themes.
     -V, --version           Prints version information

 OPTIONS:
         --minus-color <minus_color>    The background color (RGB hex) to use for removed lines.
 The default is "#ffd0d0"